KartikChugh/GeneticSeeker/README.md

 	* **Seed** - seeds the random mutation/selection processes (-1 _for random seed_)
 	* **Genome length** - number of instructions for an agent (scales to resolution height)
 	* **Max speed** - terminal velocity for an agent (7.0)
+	* **Relocation interval** - number of generations before the target moves (15)

+## Updates

+Genetic Seeker will most likely be rewritten using the Visua framework.
+Stay tuned!